 The Internet is an important resource for communication, teaching, learning, scholarship, and student life.
 Elmira College provides Internet services to divisions and individuals for legitimate College business and for educational activity.
-For Elmira College web guidelines go to http://sites.elmira.edu/helpdesk and choose Policies and Acceptable Use.

 VIII.
 Revisions

 The College reserves the right to change this policy if the need arises.
 You will be notified if revisions occur.